 • Grant funding must only be spent for the purpose(s) laid out in the grant application.

-• Clubs may not receive more than $3500 in grant funding per calendar year.
-Incentive and capital equipment grants do not count towards this limit.
+• Clubs may not receive more than $5000 in grant funding per calendar year.
+Base funding and incentive grants do not count towards this limit.

 • Clubs will only receive grants for the exact amount of planned expenditure.
 If actual expenditure ends up being less that what was expected and approved, excess grant funds will not be transferred to the club account.

 • Grant applications will be assessed at Club Grant Application Assessment Meetings.

 • After approval, it might be up to two weeks before the funds can be used for expenditure, so plan accordingly!